bossnass1986/barista/README.md

 * Approve or decline the creation of new suppliers
 * Take a suppliers "offline" temporarily so that attempting to browse it redirects its root and displays a maintenance message
 * Bring an offline supplier back online
-* Override/assist suppliers admins in any functionality available to them via the admin portion of their restaurant pages
+* Override/assist suppliers admins in any functionality available to them via the admin portion of their supplier pages

 ## Authenticated Users (Non-Administrators)